Swiss goalkeeper goof gives Spain 1-0 win in Nations League

 But other than those flashes by Traore, it was a match that might make Luis Enrique doubt about his choices as he tries to established a new generation of players capable of challenging for a major title.

+Ferran Torres had a header that he directed to Sommer, who made the save.
 Oyarzabal wasted a good chance to score a second goal from close range when he deflected Jesus Navas’ cross wide from close.
 Merino shot high from the heart of the area.

-Ferran Torres offered little on the right flank.
+“Our goal is not a mistake by their goalkeeper, it is merit of our pressure,” Luis Enrique said.
+“It was a success of my team that ended in a goal by Mikel. … But this is not about believing that this should be easy.
+It never is.

+“What we are trying to create here is a level of competition and for each player to think that they can play at their top level, and when they don’t, a teammate can.”

-The team was strong in defense, though, with Pau Torres complementing Sergio Ramos in the center of the backline and the team’s pressure never letting the Swiss get any rhythm in attack.
+The team was also strong in defense.
+Pau Torres complemented Sergio Ramos in the center of the backline and the team’s pressure never letting the Swiss get any rhythm in attack.

+Oyarzabal was unable to travel for the friendly in Portugal because a diagnostic test for the virus showed antibodies.
+He rejoined the team in time for the match against Switzerland after another test resulted negative.

 The game was played without fans at Real Madrid’s training stadium.